 Compound Semiconductor Applications Catapult ready for businessFriday, August 10th, 2018

-The Compound Semiconductor Applications Catapult, Wales’ first and the UK’s newest Catapult will open its Innovation Centre, based in South East Wales, in early 2019.
+The Compound Semiconductor Applications Catapult, Wales’ first and the UK’s newest Catapult will open its Innovation Centre, based in South East Wales, in 2019.

 The announcement made by Secretary of State for Wales Alun Cairns, also confirmed that the Catapult will receive £51 million of grant funding from the £780m investment in the UK’s internationally renowned Catapult network announced by the Chancellor Philip Hammond today as part of the Government’s industrial strategy.
 This builds on the £180m announced by the Prime Minister last month for centres in the North East last month, taking the total of additional funding to almost £1 billion.

 The Catapult has already employed 23 people and is set to create around 100 new jobs internally.
 By 2023 it aims to have helped create 1,000 new high-tech jobs within the businesses it has supported around the whole of the UK.

 With analysts predicting that the world market for compound semiconductors will increase from $66 billion today to over $300 billion by 2030, it is essential that the UK plays a substantial part in that growth and the Catapult is here to help make that happen.

 Secretary of State for Wales Alun Cairns said: “This investment in the Compound Semiconductor Applications Catapult cements Wales’ reputation as a leader in advanced electronics.
 Bringing together academics and businesses to develop new technologies will support areas of our daily lives from the next generation 5G mobile network to improving scanning at airport security.

 “Our investment in this technology will help Welsh businesses exploit a hugely lucrative global market and ensure that Wales continues to lead the world in science and innovation, creating vital new jobs along the way.”